petermartens98/Journal-Buddy-AI-Powered-Journaling-React-Native-Mobile-App/README.md

-# 📘 AI Journal — React Native + Supabase App
+# 📘 AI Journal — React Native + Supabase Mobile App

 - Journaling app built with **React Native (Expo)** and **Supabase**.
 - Users can **sign up, log in, and create journal entries**, which are securely stored and retrieved from Supabase.